willisplummer/chatter-client/README.md

 ## TODO

-[ ] save avatar to local storage
-[ ] routing instead of using url hash
+- [ ] routing instead of using url hash